Kenya High Court delays ruling on law banning gay sex to May 24: judge

 They also submitted arguments based on India’s rejection of a similar law in August.

+“Maybe they need time to consult ... let them have their time to research on homosexuality and human rights and let them come make their decision,” gay rights activist Phelix Kasanda, also known as Mama G, told Reuters.

-Reporting by Baz Ratner and John Ndiso; Editing by Paul Tait and Darren Schuettler
+Reporting by Baz Ratner and John Ndiso; Editing by George Obulutsa and Peter Graff